Guitar-maker Gibson declares bankruptcy

-What many musicians feared and expected has happened: The maker of Gibson guitars and Baldwin pianos has filed for bankruptcy protection.
+What many musicians feared and expected has happened: The maker of Gibson guitars has filed for bankruptcy protection.

 Officials with the company said it will focus on what it considers its core brands.